metosin/spec-tools/README.md

 Spec Record conform is by default a no-op.
 Binding a dynamic var `spec-tools.core/*conforming*` with a function of `spec => spec-conformer` will cause the Spec to be conformed with the selected spec-conformer. `spec-tools.core` has helper functions for setting the binding: `explain`, `explain-data`, `conform` and `conform!`.

 Spec-conformers are arity2 functions taking the Spec Records and the value and should return either conformed value or `:clojure.spec.alpha/invalid`.

+There is a [CLJ-2116](https://dev.clojure.org/jira/browse/CLJ-2116) to provide better support with `clojure.spec`.

 ### Type based conforming